Best Practices for Faculty Recruitment

 • Table 2-5 Report Doctorate recipients, by selected field and disability status: 2021

-• Identify Data about composition of the professoriate in your discipline (some of the workforce and employment status provide this).
+• Identify Data about composition of the professoriate in your discipline (some of the workforce and employment status data provide this).

 • Examine recent hiring history